dpotop/Z80-FPGA/Tinybasic/README.md

 Obijuan's code is already quite size-optimized, but there is space for further improvement (which I already started).

+The next step will be to make the interpreter modular, and possibly transform it into a compiler.

 Z80 instruction set
 * z80 manual search on Google
 * http://clrhome.org/table/